-(Welcome to DTV Descent, a series that explores the weird and wild world of direct-to-video sequels to theatrically released movies.
-In this edition, we travel deep into the bowels of hell for the first three – of six! – DTV sequels to Clive Barker’s Hellraiser.)
+(Welcome to DTV Descent, a series where we explore the weird and wild world of direct-to-video sequels to theatrical released movies.
+In this edition we take a look at a forgotten follow-up to a film better left forgotten.)

 Read More »

-(Welcome to DTV Descent, a series that explores the weird and wild world of direct-to-video sequels to theatrically released movies.
+(Welcome to DTV Descent, a series where we explore the weird and wild world of direct-to-video sequels to theatrically released movies.
 In this edition we return once more to the world of Tremors with the sixth (!) sequel, which is currently available on Netflix.)

 Read More »

 (Welcome to DTV Descent, a series that explores the weird and wild world of direct-to-video sequels to theatrically released movies.
-In this edition, we see what all the buzz is about with this Candyman guy who just might be on the cusp of a high-profile remake.)
+This week, we take a second dip into the world of ‘Deep Blue Sea’ sequels.)

 Read More »